-UNIT 4: Production & issues in the media
+UNIT 4: Production: agency and control

 Students focus on the production and

 postproduction stages of the media

 production process, bringing the design

 plan created in Unit 3 to its realisation.

 They refine their media production in

 response to feedback and through personal

 reflection.
-Students explore current
+Students use evidence,

-developments in the media industry, and
+arguments and ideas to discuss audience

-the capacity of the media to be used by
+agency, media influence, media regulation

-governments, institutions and audiences.
+and ethical and legal issues in the media.